ClickCease

 If you or someone you know is struggling with codeine addiction, the most important thing to remember is that you don’t have to face it alone.
 The first step in recovery is often medically supervised detox, which helps manage the difficult and sometimes dangerous symptoms of lean withdrawal in a safe environment.
 From there, addiction treatment can continue through various levels of care tailored to your needs.
 Exploring the different types of substance abuse treatment programs can help you find the right fit.

-At pH Wellness, we provide compassionate, evidence-based care for opioid addiction here in California.
+At Riverside Drug Rehab, we provide compassionate, evidence-based care for opioid addiction here in California.
 We offer a full list of services, from detox to residential and outpatient programs, and understand the unique challenges of recovery.
 There are many benefits of a residential treatment center, including having a supportive, structured environment to focus on healing.
 Don’t let financial concerns hold you back; you can verify your insurance with us to get started.

 What Is Lean?
 Why Awareness Matters